crodier/software-blog/_posts/2023-09-22-message-formats.md

 ## Message Pack
 We can take the original JSON array use a library called Message Pack to serialize it.
-The wire format is something like our `a,b,c` compression.
+The wire format is like our `a,b,c` compression.

 Message Pack will put the keys first and then use tokens for the keys to avoid copying the entire strings